Getting Started with OpenTelemetry Visualization - A Practical Guide

 Together these three signals form the three pillars of observability.

 OpenTelemetry is the bedrock for setting up an observability framework.
-The application code is instrumented using OpenTelemetry client libraries, which enables the generation of telemetry data.
-Once the telemetry data is generated and collected, OpenTelemetry needs a backend analysis tool to which it can send the data for storage and visualization.
+By instrumenting them at runtime, OpenTelemetry SDKs enable applications to generate telemetry data.
+Once the telemetry data is generated and collected, OpenTelemetry needs a backend analysis tool for storing and visualizing this data.

 Visualization Tools: Software that takes this telemetry data and creates charts, graphs, and dashboards to help you make sense of it all.

-OpenTelemetry can send to multiple backends.
-You can use different backends for each signal in OpenTelemetry.
-But managing different tools is not recommended.
-Engineering teams also need to correlate all signals for effective analysis.
-And that’s where SigNoz comes into the picture.
-In the later parts of this article, we will discuss more on how to get started with visualizing opentelemetry data with SigNoz.
+OpenTelemetry can send data to multiple backends, and you can use different backends for each signal in OpenTelemetry.
+But managing different tools is not recommended as engineering teams would have to frequently switch context trying to correlate signal data across these tools.
+This is where SigNoz comes into the picture as it provides traces, metrics and logs correlated in one pane for effective visualization.
+In the later parts of this article, we will discuss more on how to get started with visualizing OpenTelemetry data with SigNoz.

 Why Visualize OpenTelemetry Data?